All-Open/el8-lab/docs/setup/vm.md

 * Vagrant provides images (Boxes) with any `EL 8` preinstalled

 !!! tip
-    If you decided to launch `EL8` from image, proceed to the next section now!
+    If you decided to launch `EL 8` from image, proceed to the next section now!

 ## Download ISO Image

-Grab ISO image.
+Grab the latest version of the ISO image.
 Choose one of the options:

 * `RHEL 8`
     * Download [here](https://developers.redhat.com/products/rhel/download/)